- All Parents Info

-Students attending non public, charter, Jefferson STEM and Madison SLIP are allowed transportation across attendance area boundaries, but are still allowed only ONE pick up and ONE drop off location which is the same everyday.
+Students attending non public, charter, Rios Spanish Immersion are allowed transportation across attendance area boundaries, but are still allowed only ONE pick up and ONE drop off location which is the same everyday.
 Exceptions may be granted if listed in and IEP or other legal court documents.